danielboakye/eth-info-lookup/README.md

-### Tool to gather the information using JSON-RPC client to interact with the Ethereum blockchain
+### Gathers information using JSON-RPC client to interact with the Ethereum blockchain

 - Resolves the Ethereum address `example.eth`
 - The latest block number